 Hunza Corn Bread

-In Gilgit Baltistan and Chitral we have several bread recipes. we make some on special occasions; we make some of them specifically to eat with tea in the morning and evening.
-We make others to eat with curries.
-Hunza corn bread is one of many breads which goes well with tea and therefore, is part of our breakfast items.
+In Gilgit Baltistan and Chitral, we have several bread recipes. we make some on special occasions; we make some of them specifically to eat with tea in the morning and evening.
+We make others with curries.
+Hunza cornbread is one of many bread types which goes well with tea and therefore, is part of our breakfast items.

-The ingredients for Hunza corn bread I have used are very basic and simple but we can add more ingredients.
-We can use milk instead of water to knead and we can also add and egg along with oil.
-I am baking it without an oven and from experience when I used milk and egg and baked it on stove top it fell apart while flipping it to bake second side of the bread.
-I try to make it with the least and simple ingredients below and it came out to be a perfect Corn bread.
+The ingredients for Hunza cornbread I have used are very basic and simple, but we can add more ingredients.
+We can use milk instead of water to knead and we can also add an egg along with oil.
+I am baking it without an oven and from experience when I used milk and egg and baked it on the stovetop it fell apart while flipping it to bake the second side of the bread.
+I try to make it with the least and simple ingredients below and it came out to be a perfect Cornbread.

 Hunza Corn Bread Ingredients:

 Add four cups of cornmeal to a bowl.

 Mix the dry ingredients and add 3 Tablespoons of oil.
 Here I have used cooking oil, but you can use butter and an egg if you like.